 Will Your Pet Fit Your Lifestyle?

 Do you have long working hours, travel a lot, or are you always busy?
 You may want to think twice before getting a pet.
 Most pets require lots of time and attention.
-Long hours of solitude can be detrimental to their mental health and cause serious behavioural problems.
+Long hours of solitude can be detrimental to their mental health and cause serious behavioral problems.
 Other factors to consider are your activity level and living arrangements.
 Ultimately, your pet should match your current lifestyle so you and your pet can both be happy.

 Are You Settled?